Exercise 1 - Plot profiles in python#

 Aim: To work with vertical profile data and make standard oceanographic calculations.

-Context: This exercise uses real CTD data from R/V Maria S. Merian (North Atlantic, 2023) to demonstrate oceanographic data workflows.
+Context: This exercise uses CTD data from R/V Maria S. Merian (MSM121 near 47°N in the Atlantic in 2023) to demonstrate using oceanographic profile data.

 Goals: At the end of this exercise, you will be able to: